prenaissance/FLFA-labs/reports/lab3.md

 ### Topic

 I chose to implement a lexer (and also a parser) for JSON, which is the most used data interchange format for web applications.
 The specification for JSON can be found [here](https://www.json.org/json-en.html).
-The string escape characters probably work, other than that it fully supports the specification.
+The result parser fully supports the specification.
 Disclaimer - I will implement the lexer with parsers.

 To make the laboratory work a bit harder I decided not to use the power of RegEx, but to implement these needs with parser combinators.